The process for proper French horn cleaning and maintenance is not too hard to do, but it must be done on a regular basis!

 For the top bearing, simply remove the cap and place a drop or two where the bearing and the top plate meet:

 The bottom bearing is a little trickier.
 Both the aforementioned Hetman oils come in bottles with a very thin needle tip.
-If you’re valves are super-tight, and you’re using Blue Juice on the bottom bearing, you’ll need to find a similarly-tipped bottle and put the Blue Juice in there.
+If your valves are super-tight, and you’re using Blue Juice on the bottom bearing, you’ll need to find a similarly-tipped bottle and put the Blue Juice in there.
 You’ll need to use the needle tip to get the oil right where the valve bearing meets the valve body:

 If you can help it, don’t try to oil this bottom bearing without a needle-tipped bottle.
 You’ll just get oil everywhere (but where it needs to go!) and you’ll make a heck of a mess.
-That being said, you need to oil both bottom and top bearings, so make sure you have the necessary oils!
+That being said, you need to oil both the bottom and top bearings, so make sure you have the necessary oils!

-Once every couple of weeks, or if the valves start to feel slightly sluggish (or you let the horn sit for awhile), you’ll need to get some oil inside the horn onto the face of the rotors themselves.
+Once every couple of weeks, or if the valves start to feel slightly sluggish (or you let the horn sit for a while), you’ll need to get some oil inside the horn onto the face of the rotors themselves.

 The easiest way to do this is to pull out your first valve slide (if you have a double horn, pull out both first valve slides) and put 15-30 drops of oil into each slide.
 While carefully keeping the slides upright insert them both back into the horn all the way.
 Then rotate the horn so that the oil will run down into the valves, and while rocking the horn back and forth, repeatedly press down on all the valves (don’t forget the trigger!).
 There will be a lot of oil in the horn at this point, so be careful when you empty it (or when the horn empties itself on your lap!) – it will be slippery!

 For slide grease, I used to only use Selmer slide grease, until I had several bottles crack in my case – and that is a pain to clean up.
 Since then I’ve used a variety of greases, but I like the Hetman tuning slide gel.
-It seems to last a long time, gives a nice solid slide action and doesn’t seem need to be applied very often.
+It seems to last a long time, gives a nice solid slide action and doesn’t seem to need to be applied very often.
 Hetman also has a thinner slide oil (mainly for trumpet 1st and 3rd valve slides) and a thicker slide grease (if you have very loose slides).